"What board would be the right size for me?"

 This is a really good question and one that I looked at briefly as part of a broader overview in the article about choosing kite boards.
 OK, so now we are going to look specifically at the dimensions and the effect they have on a board for different users.
 There are many other characteristics of a board which will affect your choice of size, but I'll say more about them in detail in a later post.

-I'm going to talk specifically about twin tips here, some of these concepts will apply to surfboards as we'll but there's even more going on there in terms of outline and volume to fit specific purposes in the waves than I want to get into here.
+I'm going to talk specifically about twin tips here, some of these concepts will apply to surfboards as well but there's even more going on there in terms of outline and volume to fit specific purposes in the waves than I want to get into now.

 Consider these three sizes, 132 x 40, 135 x 41 and a 138 x 42.
 An experienced kiter of average weight (about 75kg) could use any of these boards to kitesurf with, so what makes one size preferable over another?
 Well, part of the choice is made for you by the conditions you kite in most often.
 If you live in a light wind area, you would tend to chose a bigger board, as the larger area will help you glide through the lulls when your kite is only just giving enough pull to keep you planing.
 The bigger board is also better at keeping you planing in lower speed situations such as when you are edging upwind.
 On the other hand, in a location where it's frequently fairly blowy, a smaller board will help you stay in control, it will be easier to edge the kite forward in the window during gusts and you won't feel overpowered so quickly.